code-with-amitk/Code-examples/System-Design/Concepts/Bottlenecks_of_Distributed_Systems/README.md

 ## Bottlenecks
 ### 1. Admission Control
-  - **What?** Robust mechanism is needed to authenticate a node before allowing admission into distributed system. (using: kerberos)
+  - Mechanism is needed to authenticate a node before allowing admission into distributed system. (using: kerberos)

 ### 2. Communication Control
   - **1. Rekey** Node should validate(at proper intervals) before communicating with another group member or intruder.
 (IKE rekey)
-  - **2. Group Communication:** Node-1 should and cannot talk to other group to whom its not member of.
+  - **2. Group Communication:** Is node allowed to talk to other group to whom its not member of?

+### 3. Size Scaling
+  - In distributed systems 1 or 2 services maybe implemented to run on single server(Single Threaded).
+This service will become a bottleneck load increases.
+  -  Why this service will become bottleneck?
+    - *1.* limited CPU
+    - *2.* I/O transfer rate
+    - *3.* N/W between user and service
+  - **Example:**
+    - **1. {limited CPU}Google maps:** if service is single threaded and running in 1 machine(high end), it will come down on load.
+    - **2. {Slow IO}Bing:** Search engine is IO bound.
+SE need to match a query against an entire data set.
+Even with Advanced [Indexing Techniques](https://github.com/amitkumar50/Code-examples/blob/master/System-Design/Concepts/Indexing/README.md) 1 machine will come down on load.
+    - **3. {N/W} youtube:** Need to stream high-quality video to multiple users. if N/W is slow and high requests hit, service becomes bottleneck.

+### 4. Geographical Scalabilty
+  - **Synchronous/Blocking Communication not good on WAN** socket is created as blocking and blocks on read()/write() system calls. client will block until reply from server.
+    - **LAN** This approach works on LAN, where server will send responses faster.
+    - **WAN** On WAN, client server are seperated by(lossy, limited Bandwidth internet), which may cause client to block indefinetly.
+    - Solution: Writing non-blocking applications. `fcntl(sockfd, F_SETFL, O_NONBLOCK);`

+### 5. Administrative Scalability
+  - **Problem**